 5 PM: Drove back to Tamarindo

 Another place you can visit instead of Rio Perdido is Las Hornillas.
 They have a hiking trail to waterfalls, their own volcanic boiling mud pots and hot springs.
 We have camped overnight there before and really enjoyed walking through their boiling mud pots trail.
+It was so cool to get so close to the volcanic activity!

 You can spend a day at Las Hornillas to hike and enjoy their hot springs.